Deep Throat (film)

-Deep Throat is a 1972 American pornographic film that was at the forefront of the Golden Age of Porn (1969–1984).
-The film was written and directed by Gerard Damiano, who was listed in the credits as "Jerry Gerard"; produced by Louis Peraino, credited as "Lou Perry"; and starring Linda Lovelace, the pseudonym given to Linda Susan Boreman.
+Deep Throat is a 1972 American pornographic film written and directed by Gerard Damiano, listed in the credits as "Jerry Gerard", and starring Linda Lovelace (Linda Susan Boreman).
+It is considered the forefront of the Golden Age of Porn (1969–1984).

-One of the first pornographic films to feature a plot, character development, and relatively high production values, Deep Throat earned mainstream attention and launched the "porno chic" trend, even though the film was banned in some jurisdictions and was the subject of obscenity trials.
+One of the first pornographic films to feature a plot, character development, and relatively high production values, Deep Throat earned mainstream attention and launched the "porno chic" trend, although the film was the subject of obscenity trials and banned in some jurisdictions.
 Lovelace later wrote that she was coerced and sexually assaulted during the production, and that the film is genuine rape pornography.

 Plot

-Linda Lovelace, a sexually frustrated woman, asks her friend Helen for advice on how to achieve an orgasm.
-After a sex party provides no help, Helen recommends that Linda visit a psychiatrist, Dr. Young.
-The doctor discovers that Linda's clitoris is located in her throat, and after he helps her to develop her oral sex skills, the infatuated Linda asks him to marry her.
-He informs her that she can settle for a job as his therapist, performing her particular oral technique—thereafter known as "deep throat"—on various men, until she finds the one to marry.
-Meanwhile, the doctor documents her exploits while repeatedly having sex with his nurse.
-Linda finally meets a man who can make her happy, agreeing to marry him.
-The movie ends with the line "The End.
+Linda Lovelace, a sexually frustrated woman, seeks advice from her friend Helen on how to achieve an orgasm.
+After attending a sex party that proves unhelpful, Helen suggests that Linda visit a psychiatrist named Dr. Young.
+During their sessions, the doctor discovers that Linda's clitoris is located in her throat, instead of its normal location.
+Because stimulation of the clitoris is usually required for a woman to achieve orgasm, Linda would need to develop an oral sex technique that would stimulate her unusually located clitoris.

+Dr. Young assists Linda in developing this technique.
+During this process, Linda becomes infatuated with Dr. Young and proposes marriage.
+Dr. Young responds that Linda should instead become his therapist, utilizing her particular oral technique—henceforth known as "deep-throating"—on various men until she finds a suitable husband.
+Simultaneously, the doctor documents her exploits in repeated sexual encounters with his nurse.
+Eventually, Linda meets a man who brings her happiness and sexual fulfilment, and she agrees to marry him.
+The movie concludes with the line, "The End.
 And Deep Throat to you all."

 Cast

 Production

-The scenes involving Lovelace were shot in North Miami, Florida, over six days in January 1972.
+The scenes involving Lovelace were shot in North Miami, Florida over six days in January 1972.
 The interior scenes were shot at a hotel between 123rd and 124th Streets on Biscayne Boulevard, then known as the Voyager Inn.
 The building was subsequently converted to a dormitory for Johnson & Wales University.
 The scenes involving Carol Connors were shot in New York City.

 The movie was produced by Louis "Butchie" Peraino, who was listed in the credits as "Lou Perry".
 Peraino was the owner of Plymouth Distributing, which he later renamed Arrow Film and Video.
 The entire production cost of $22,500 (equivalent to $ today), and an additional $25,000 ($ today) for music, was provided by Peraino's father, Anthony Peraino, a member of the Colombo crime family.
 Gerard Damiano, who had rights to one-third of the profits, was reportedly paid a lump sum of $25,000 once the film became popular and was forced out of the partnership.
 John Franzese also had a financial stake in the film.